About Kwoklyn Wan

 Over the years I’ve run a full time Kung Fu School, a huge Martial Arts & Fitness show at the NEC, opened a trucker’s cafe, a Taiwanese Bubble Tea store and a Hong Kong Street Food Bar, yet despite my Many Varied business activities over the years, cooking has always remained at the heart of my DNA.
 It’s as simple as breathing and I cannot remember a time when I couldn't cook.
-I’ve feel so lucky to have been able to share my knowledge in a myriad of Magazines & Newspapers, on the Radio, at Live Events and even on TV, and now via the pages of my book The Chinese Takeaway Cookbook, which is The Ultimate Guide to re-creating your Favourite Chinese dishes at home.
+I’ve feel so lucky to have been able to share my knowledge in a myriad of Magazines & Newspapers, on the Radio, at Live Events and even on TV, and now via the pages of my books The Chinese Takeaway Cookbook Series, which is The Ultimate Guide to re-creating your Favourite Chinese dishes at home.

 Interested in working with me?

 Occasionally I create sponsored posts for brands that are a good fit.
 I’m also available for recipe development & photography.
 Please complete the contact box for more info!